-Between 2019 and 2050, the LCF and AT scenarios will add a total of 4,529 and 4,687 jobs, respectively, with both scenarios adding the greatest number of jobs in the construction industry followed by Induced employment (Figures 33 and 34).
+Between 2019 and 2050, the LCF and AT scenarios will add a total of 4,882 and 5,010 jobs, respectively, with both scenarios adding the greatest number of jobs in the construction industry followed by Induced employment (Figure 33 and Figure 34).

 In both LCF and AT scenarios, professional services, manufacturing, and induced employment maintain consistent shares of Transmission, with jobs in professional services and manufacturing occupying the lowest share.
-In 2019, the 4,062 other supply chain jobs will represent 40 percent of the industry; comparatively, the approximately 5,000 total jobs in 2050 occupy 35 percent of the subsector.
+In 2019, the 4,062 other supply chain jobs will represent 40 percent of the industry; comparatively, approximately 5,300 total jobs in 2050 occupy 35 percent of the subsector.
 The share of construction jobs remains above 30 percent between 2025 and 2045, overtaking and remaining above other supply chain share before dropping to 26 percent in 2050.